 By Zhanna Korneva

-Existing investors were previously allowed to sell shares through direct listings, but companies could not use the process to raise new capital.
+Existing investors were previously allowed to sell shares through direct listings, but companies could not use this process to raise new capital.
 Direct listing is expected to modernize the approach for companies to enter public markets, as it allows them to avoid the substantial costs of raising capital and some restrictions associated with the traditional IPO process.
-The new format also allows public investors to determine the value of company’s shares at the outset of the process.
+This new format also allows public investors to determine the value of a company’s shares at the outset of the process.

 For further information, please contact Manda Dinkel at email@example.com